bobbyluig/bobbyluig.github.io/_posts/2023-01-07-adventures-with-aurora-part-3.md

 ANALYZE TABLE ...;
 ```

-By repeated analyzing the table, we were able to force the database to update index statistics more frequently.
-Then, all we had to do was run the problem `SELECT` query at high rate.
+By repeatedly analyzing the table, we were able to force the database to update index statistics more frequently.
+Then, all we had to do was run the problematic `SELECT` query at high rate.
 We were able to replicate the full scan bug consistently in only a few minutes.
 However, we now needed a way to make sure that our existing queries never performed a full scan even in the presence of this bug.
 Some research led us to [index hints](https://dev.mysql.com/doc/refman/5.6/en/index-hints.html), which were a way to influence MySQL's query plans.

-> The `FORCE INDEX` hint acts like `USE INDEX (index_list)`, with the addition that a table scan is assumed to be very expensive.
-In other words, a table scan is used only if there is no way to use one of the named indexes to find rows in the table.
+> "The `FORCE INDEX` hint acts like `USE INDEX (index_list)`, with the addition that a table scan is assumed to be very expensive.
+In other words, a table scan is used only if there is no way to use one of the named indexes to find rows in the table."
 > — MySQL 5.6 Reference Manual

 After adding `FORCE INDEX` to all of our queries that contained `IN` predicates, we verified in our load testing environment that these `SELECT` queries always used the index instead of performing full scans even when table statistics were being updated.
-However, we're not sure what MySQL fixed this bug.
+However, we're not sure when MySQL fixed this bug.

 ## Data Store Migration